ajaypro/Daily-Learnings/android/flow.md

 ## Structured Concurrency:
  * Flow internally uses coroutines to produces and collect values, so scope a coroutineScope is required to launch flow so it is structured so that we can always cancel the scopes in our UI such as viewmodel or activity or fragment.
-Flow cannot work in standalone
+Flow cannot work in standalone.

+## Concurrency:
+* Concurrency is when two or more tasks can start, run, and complete in overlapping time periods.
+It doesn't necessarily mean they'll ever both be running at the same instant.
+For example, multitasking on a single-core machine.

+* Parallelism is when tasks literally run at the same time, e.g., on a multicore processor.
+* Threads in non-parallel concurrency appear to run at the same time but in reality they don't.
+In non - parallel concurrency threads rapidly switch and take turns to use the processor through time-slicing.
+While in parallelism there are multiple processors available so, multiple threads can run on different processors at the same time.